Another great testimonial about this lifestyle.

 Vanilla beans are high in phenolic compounds which are potent antioxidants (as well as anti-microbial and anti-inflammatory).
 Most people often use vanilla extracts rather than the bean because it is easy to find and affordable.
-But if you are side stepping using real vanilla beans, you are missing out on some awesome antioxidants.
+But if you are sidestepping using real vanilla beans, you are missing out on some awesome antioxidants.

 Extracts are made from infusing the bean in alcohol for an extended period of time.
 The process of infusion does allow antioxidants to seep into the alcohol extract so you are losing out on a lot of phytonutrients when you skip using the actual vanilla bean.

-Vanilla was traditionally used as an aphrodisiac, and is also reputed to help patients with erectile dysfunction and loss of libido.
-Because of its calming properties, it’s thought to help reduce inflammation due to fever, and because of its high antioxidant content, may also be effective at fighting off the free radicals that can lead to cancer.
+Vanilla was traditionally used as an aphrodisiac and is also reputed to help patients with erectile dysfunction and loss of libido.
+Because of its calming properties, it’s thought to help reduce inflammation due to fever, and because of its high antioxidant content, it may also be effective at fighting off the free radicals that can lead to cancer.

 Benefits to the Skin

-The benefits of vanilla in skin care products go far beyond the amazing scent.
+The benefits of vanilla in skincare products go far beyond the amazing scent.
 It is also great for:

 Healing wounds: Historically vanilla was used to help heal wounds, and we now know that it has anti-inflammatory properties that may help to soothe and calm inflamed areas on the skin.

-Antioxidant: As you can see on the chart above, vanilla is a great source of antioxidants.
+Antioxidant: As you can see in the chart above, vanilla is a great source of antioxidants.
 A 2007 study that profiled the extract found that the antioxidants were significant, stating, “The present study points toward the potential use of vanilla extract compounds as antioxidants for food preservation and in health supplements as nutraceuticals.”
 These antioxidants can also help protect skin from environmental dangers that can accelerate aging.